EvgeniyJeka/CSdraw/README.md

 3. To change the length of the line that is drawn on each click adjust the "Step Size" parameter.

-4. To erase double click
+4. To erase use double click.
+The size of the erased area can be modified.

+5. To create a custom color fill the RBG form and click "Apply".

+**HTML5 Canvas feature was used to create this app**